White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Related Work

-\myparagraph{Bias in Professor Reviews} \; \citet{Schmidt} visualized the extent of gendered language in RateMyProfessor reviews by string matching for gender-indicative words.
-Their observations align with prior findings on gender biases in student ratings for professors, revealing that instructors with female perceived gender received lower ratings than males~\citep{doi:10.1128/mmbr.00018-19,macnell2014what}. ~\citet{reid2010role} showed that professors from racial minority groups---specifically Black and Asian groups---received more negative RateMyProfessor evaluations on overall quality than White faculties. ~\citet{Chávez_Mitchell_2020} explored intersectional gender and racial biases in professor reviews, and found that female professors from racial minority groups received lower student evaluation scores compared to white males.
+\myparagraph{Bias in Professor Reviews} \; Prior works~\citep{doi:10.1128/mmbr.00018-19,macnell2014what} have revealed gender biases in student ratings for professors---instructors with female perceived gender received lower ratings than males. \citet{Schmidt} visualized the gendered language in RateMyProfessor reviews by string matching for gender-indicative words. ~\citet{reid2010role} showed that professors from racial minority groups received more negative RateMyProfessor evaluations. ~\citet{Chávez_Mitchell_2020} further revealed intersectional biases towards female professors of racial minorities in professor reviews.

 \myparagraph{Bias in Reference Letters} \; ~\citet{Trix2003ExploringTC, cugno2020talk, madera2009gender, Khan2021GenderBI, liu2009using, madera2019raising}, and~\citet{wan-etal-2023-kelly} uncovered gender biases in letters of recommendation.
 For instance, ~\citet{Trix2003ExploringTC, madera2009gender} and ~\citet{madera2019raising} studied bias in the ``exellency'' of language. ~\citet{morgan2013emergence, doi:10.5330/1096-2409-20.1.102, grimm2020gender, powers2020race, POLANCOSANTANA20211524, chapman2022linguistic, GIRGIS2023127} investigated racial biases in reference letters: ~\citet{GIRGIS2023127} studied biases in emotional words and language traits like tone, but did not open-source their evaluation tools; ~\citet{doi:10.5330/1096-2409-20.1.102, grimm2020gender, powers2020race, chapman2022linguistic, POLANCOSANTANA20211524}, and~\citet{chapman2022linguistic} used string matching for word-level bias analysis.
 For example, ~\citet{powers2020race} and ~\citet{chapman2022linguistic} showed that racial minority groups are significantly less frequently described with standout words than their White colleagues.